icopy-site/awesome/docs/awesome/awesome-gamemaker.md

 - If you already have programming experience, learn the GameMaker Language (GML) instead of the Visual (Drag and Drop) feature.
 - For pixel art, [Aseprite](https://www.aseprite.org/) is a popular alternative to the native sprite editor. 💸
-  - [Aseprite's source code](https://github.com/aseprite/aseprite) can be compiled for free.
+- [Aseprite's source code](https://github.com/aseprite/aseprite) - Can be compiled for free.
 - Don't be afraid to use other developer libraries.
 A lot of them are free for a reason.
 Just be mindful of the license.
 - Updates to the IDE and runtime can break your game (like syntax changes to GML).
 If you are working in a group, make sure you are running on the same version of GMS and only update when given a fair warning.
 You can reinstall previous versions of your IDE at the GMS download page.
 - Unless your game requires complex physics interactions, it's generally advised to avoid GameMaker's built-in physics system.